ReactiveX/RxRuby/readme.md

 ## The Need to go Reactive ##

 Reactive Programming is a hot topic as of late, especially with such things as the [Reactive Manifesto](http://www.reactivemanifesto.org/).
-Applications, especially on the web have changed over the years from being a simple static page, to DHTML with animations, to the Ajax revolution.
+Applications needs have changed over time with simple polling for data, to a full reactive system where data is pushed at you.
 Each time, we're adding more complexity, more data, and asynchronous behavior to our applications.
 How do we manage it all?
 How do we scale it?
 By moving towards "Reactive Architectures" which are event-driven, resilient and responsive.
 With the Reactive Extensions, you have all the tools you need to help build these systems.

 ## About the Reactive Extensions ##